Zapped (2014 film)

-Zapped is a 2014 Disney Channel Original Movie starring Zendaya, Chanelle Peloso, Emilia McCarthy and Spencer Boldman.
-Zendaya portrays the lead role, Zoey Stevens.
+Zapped is a 2014 science fiction teen comedy film released as a Disney Channel Original Movie.
+It stars Zendaya, Chanelle Peloso, Emilia McCarthy and Spencer Boldman.
+Zendaya plays the lead role, Zoey Stevens.

 Plot

-16 year old high-schooler Zoey Stevens is an average girl whose widowed mother just remarried.
-They move in with her new stepfather and three stepbrothers, Adam the oldest, Zach the middle child, and Ben the youngest.
-Zoey's stepbrother Adam is always in a rush due to being captain of the basketball team; Ben, is always getting dirty; Zach, has a habit of making disgusting food creations, and their father, Ted, is the basketball team coach.
+16-year-old Zoey Stevens is an average high schooler whose widowed mother just remarried.
+They move in with her new stepfather and three stepbrothers, Adam, Zach, and Ben.
+Adam is always in a rush due to being captain of the basketball team; Ben is always getting dirty; Zach has a habit of making disgusting food creations, and their father, Ted, is the basketball team coach.

-After a disastrous first day at her new school, Zoey downloads an app that's original purpose was to control the family dog, but after her phone falls into dog food and skates down solar panels, she finds out the app has changed from being able to control her dog to controlling the men in her life.
+After a disastrous first day at her new school, Zoey downloads an app with the original purpose of controlling the family dog, but after her phone falls into dog food and skates down solar panels, she finds out the app has changed from being able to control her dog to controlling the men in her life.
 She first finds it freaky, but then realizes how much of an advantage she has and decides to use it as a personal tool.

-Zoe uses the app to make things right in her school not forgetting her dance team.
-Her dance rival becomes suspicious of her while she notices her using the app during dance training.
-Zoe realizes that using the app against people's advantage isn't going to change anything and decides to quit using the app.
+Zoey uses the app to make things right in her school not forgetting her dance team.
+Her dance rival, Taylor, becomes suspicious of her while she notices her using the app during dance training.
+Zoey realizes that using the app against people's advantage isn't going to change anything and decides to quit using the app.

-While at the washroom, her dance rival steals her phone without her noticing and uses it to make all the men on the basketball court respect and obey her commands.
-Zoe and her friend tracks down their dance rival and retrieves the phone from her.
-The film ends with Zoe fixing thing and, with the game beginning.
+While at the washroom, Taylor steals her phone without her noticing and uses it to make all the men on the basketball court respect and obey her commands.
+Zoey and her friend Rachel track her down and retrieve the phone from her.
+Zoey then breaks the phone to pieces, as she learns that she gets to spend more time with her family.
 After that, a dance competition is held and Zoey's team wins.

+In a post-credits scene, two students who are in detention discover Zoey's phone and it zaps, hinting the app still works.